 \section{Conclusion}

-In this paper, we proposed a two-timescale hierarchical RRM for HetNets with flexible backhaul.
-We formulate the problem with a two timescale stochastic optimization problem and considered the cross-layer design of flow control, routing control, interference mitigation and link scheduling in the heterogeneous network with flexible backhaul.
-Stating a sufficient condition for the optimal solution, we proposed an iterative algorithm to solve the problem.
-The proposed solution is optimal with low complexity.
-Moreover, due to the proposed two-timescale control design, it benefits from low signalling overhead and is robust to the backhaul latency as well.
-Simulations show that the proposed RRM design converges fast and it achieves significant performance gain over various baselines.
+In this paper, we considered the problem of RRM for HetNets with flexible backhaul.
+We formulated the problem with a two-timescale stochastic optimization problem and considered the cross-layer design of flow control, routing control, interference control and link scheduling.
+Deriving a sufficient condition for the global optimality of a solution, we then proposed an iterative algorithm to reach the global optimal solution.
+The proposed two-timescale hierarchical design combines the benefits of both fast timescale RRM design and slow timescale RRM design and provides a significant performance gain while low signalling overhead and complexity and robustness to the backhaul latency.
+Simulation results show that the proposed RRM design achieves significant performance gains over various baselines.